Real Estate Tax Exemptions

 Special assessments are not eligible for Real Estate Tax Exemption and must be paid indefinitely.

-The applicant can request exemption for maximum three (3) years retroactively if the property was owned by the applicant and use of the property was same as current use.
+Applicants can request exemption for maximum three (3) years retroactively if the property was owned by the applicant and property use was same as current use.

 o Owned by Public Schools, Churches and Colleges (Universities)